Sunday, June 27, 2010

 B: “Da da-da da da da-daaaa-da / Da da-da da da da daaaa / Da-da da da da da daaaa-da / Da da da da-da daaaa da.”

-A: The blatant ‘referencing’ this does (not to mention the rather charmless duo fronting it) means I should turn my nose up at it, but you can’t ignore that it succeeds at what it’s trying to do.
+A: The blatant ‘referencing’ this does (not to mention the rather charmless duo fronting it) means I should turn my nose up at it, but you can’t deny that it succeeds at what it’s trying to do.
 It’s schlager at its most calculating and effective, and therefore least appealing.

 22 Switzerland